Primacy of Peter: Eastern Orthodox view

-Many hold the Primacy of Peter
+A different understanding of primacy

 The Eastern Orthodox Church regards the Apostle Peter, together with the Apostle Paul, as "preeminent apostles".
-Another title used for Peter is Coryphaeus, which could be translated as "Choir-director," or lead singer.
+Paul and Peter are both termed Coryphaeus, which could be translated as "Choir-director", or lead singer.

-Orthodox scholars follow John Chrysostom and the Byzantine tradition in seeing Peter as the icon of the episcopate with his title of protos (first) implying a certain level of authority over the other apostles.
+John Meyendorff, a 20th century Orthodox scholar, states, "[T]he great Cappadocians, St. John Chrysostom, and St. Augustine all concur in affirming that the faith of Simon made it possible for him to become the Rock on which the Church is founded, and that in a certain sense all those who share the same faith are his successors."
 In this traditional Orthodox and Patristic view, the church is the local Eucharistic assembly ("the diocese" in today's terminology) and the one who holds the "Chair of Peter" (Cyprian's expression) is the bishop.
 As a result, the primacy of Peter is relevant to the relationship between the bishop and the presbyters, not between the bishop of Rome and the other bishops who are all equally holding Peter's chair.